robbiredneck/robbiredneck.github.io/verkefni1/git-svor.md

     git log - it allows you to do set based reductions of what commits you want to see. git checkout - The git checkout command operates upon three distinct entities: files, commits,                  .and branches. git branch - A branch in Git is simply a lightweight movable pointer to one of these commits.
+4. Hvað er útgáfustýring (Version Control)?
+    - Version control systems are a category of software tools that help a software team manage        changes to source code over time.